exercism/v3/languages/scala/exercises/concept/operators/.docs/instructions.md

 case class Rectangle(width: Int, height: Int)
 ```

-The calculator will allow to sum up two rectangles and to increase a rectangle by multiplying it with a number.
+The calculator will allow to sum two rectangles and to expand a rectangle by multiplying it with a number.

-## 1. Create a plus operator for rectangles
+## 1. Allow rectangles of the same height to be added

 Implement a `+` method that takes another rectangle as argument.
 Assume that the passed rectangle has the same height as the current one.
 The method should return a new rectangle, whose width is a sum of both rectangle's widths and whose height is the same as of both rectangles.